MattechLab/monalisa/docs/installation.rst

 - **macOS**: You need libomp as explained in this StackOverflow post: `How to include omp.h in OS X <https://stackoverflow.com/questions/25990296/how-to-include-omp-h-in-os-x>`_.
 - **Windows**: Ensure that the Visual Studio C++ compiler is set up correctly and recognized by MATLAB.

 Follow these steps to set up your environment and compile the necessary code for MRI reconstruction.
-If you encounter any issues, refer to the documentation or seek help from the community.
+If you encounter any issues, consider opening an issue on our github repository.